 (M.Ed., McDaniel College), Coach Martin was named to the Middle Atlantic Conference’s inaugural Hall of Fame class for her stellar record as a coach and athlete.
 This past season she earned her 500th win as basketball coach while her team made its way into the NCAA tournament.
 An avid traveler and lifelong athlete, Coach Martin regularly organizes tours to France for the basketball team and their families that include exhibition play with sightseeing.
 She teaches classes in coaching and archery.

-(Ph.D., University of Maryland), Dr. McCole teaches human physiology and exercise physiology and directs student research projects.
+(Ph.D., University of Maryland), Dr. McCole teaches courses in human physiology and exercise physiology and directs student research projects.
 He also advises students interested in allied health professions (physical therapy, physician assistant, occupational therapy, etc.).

 Kinesiology students have recently conducted internships with professional, college, and high school sports teams, hospitals and doctor's offices, physical therapy clinics, sports camps, athletic administration, and fitness centers.